pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

  * But even without such a hint, once can often *bisect* over the set of `fn`'s to try to identify a maximal subset that can have their bodies replaced with `loop { }`.
-We will talk more about how to do such bisection later.
+We will talk more about [how to do such bisection later][Reduction via Bisection].

 ```bash
 % wc tock/boards/arty-e21/src/main.rs